Fudan-HQLab/AiPPA/README.md

 ## Description

-AiPPA is a GNN model for protein-protein binding free energy prediction without the need for the protein complex structures
+AiPPA is a GNN model for protein-protein binding free energy prediction without the need for the protein complex structures.

 ## Dependencies
 AiPPA was built and tested on Python 3.9 with PyG 2.3.
 To install all dependencies, directly run: